London new share listings revival driven by rising markets

 For now, the performance of those stock market debuts which have taken place in London this year continues to help to encourage investors to look at upcoming deals.

-Estate agent Countrywide Holdings (CWD.L) is trading around 40 percent above its March listing price, while life insurer Partnership Assurance PA.L has risen 15 percent since its market debut earlier this month.
+Estate agent Countrywide Holdings is trading around 40 percent above its March listing price, while life insurer Partnership Assurance has risen 15 percent since its market debut earlier this month.

 "There was a view that if I don't participate in an IPO, I can buy it cheaper in the secondary market," said Alasdair Warren, head of equity capital markets for EMEA at Goldman Sachs.